cdapio/cdap/cdap-docs/integrations/source/cask-market/api.rst

      - Description
      - Required?
      - Default
-   * - name
+   * - ``name``
-     - the name of the CDAP entity to load the data into
+     - The name of the CDAP entity to load the data into
-     - yes
+     - Yes
      -
-   * - files
+   * - ``files``
-     - a JSON array of package resources to load into the CDAP entity
+     - A JSON array of package resources to load into the CDAP entity
-     - yes
+     - Yes
      -

+.. highlight:: json-ellipsis

 Example action::